Daughter gets cool dad to dance with shades n vibey TikTok, gets over 830k views

 Social media claps for the awesome dancing dad

 This video is everything!
-People let the lady know how blessed she is and gave ups to the dad for his lit dance moves.
+People let the lady know how blessed she is and gave the dad a shout out for his lit dance moves.

 Read some of the sweet comments: